BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 6.1 =
+Version prior to 5.9 must update to maintain compatibility with the BibleGet endpoint.

 = 6.0 =
 Version prior to 5.9 must update to maintain compatibility with the BibleGet endpoint.